-Many a times, when we try to communicate we get hindrances between the communication processes.
-These hindrances, problems or breakdowns are known as barriers to communication.
-These barriers will lead to ineffective communication, delay in transfer, misunderstanding of message etc. barrier to communication are broadly classified into these four categories:
+Many times, when we try to communicate, we get hindrances in the communication process.
+These hindrances, problems, or breakdowns are known as barriers to communication.
+These barriers will lead to ineffective communication, delay in transfer, misunderstanding of the message, etc. barrier to communication is broadly classified into these four categories:

 These are discussed in detail below:

-Semantics is a branch that deals with the language, words and sentences.
-These barriers are thus related to usage of wrong words, jargons, wrong decoding etc.
+Semantics is a branch that deals with language, words, and sentences.
+These barriers are thus related to the usage of wrong words, jargon, wrong decoding, etc.

 Badly expressed message

-When a message is expressed by the sender in a way which does not include the necessary words, or use the words and vocabulary which are wrong, etc. This badly expressed message can be misunderstood and many a times leads to no clear communication.
+When a message is expressed by the sender in a way that does not include the necessary words, or uses words and vocabulary which are wrong, etc. This badly expressed message can be misunderstood and many times leads to no clear communication.

 Symbols with different meanings

-There can be several meanings of a single word.
-When a sender uses one particular meaning of a word but receiver decodes the messages based on another meaning of the same word then it leads to ineffective communication.
-For example the word ADDRESS can be used as-
+There can be several meanings for a single word.
+When a sender uses one particular meaning of a word but the receiver decodes the messages based on another meaning of the same word then it leads to ineffective communication.
+For example, the word ADDRESS can be used as-

 ‘When will you address the meeting?’